joomengine/jcb-documentation/051-Dynamic-Router-Implementation-Explained.md

 /sermondistributor/preacher/john-doe
 ```

-JCB automatically generates a `router.php` file for each component, attempting to “guess” the relationships needed for URL parsing and building.
+JCB automatically generates a `router.php` file for each component, attempting to "guess" the relationships needed for URL parsing and building.
 While often correct, it can make incorrect assumptions when Dynamic Gets become complex.

 ---